carlesfores/chance-for-humanity/README.md

-# Last change for humanity
+# Last chance for humanity

 ### Installation and use